AdityaSh91/create_crypto_with_js/LEARN.md

 Moving forward, you need to have a working installation of node and npm (Node Package Manager) is used to manage packages.
 Having a code editor like VS Code will be very helpful during the development of the application.

-We will be calling our application solCurrency.
+We will be calling our application solcurrency.
 Open the terminal from your desired folder location and write down the following command:

 ```
-npx create-react-app solCurrency
+npx create-react-app solcurrency
 ```

-After sometime, a whole react-boilerplate project is created which can be run locally using the command:
+After sometime, a whole react-boilerplate project is created.
+Navigate inside this project and then locally using the command:
 ```
 npm start
 ```